 Write down what activities you do and exactly what time you do them.

-Once your monitoring period is over, you'll return the device to your doctor's office.
-If you were asked to keep a record of symptoms that you had while wearing the device, your doctor can compare data from the Holter monitor recorder with your notes.
-This can help your doctor diagnose your condition.
+Once your monitoring period is over, you'll return the device to your health care provider's office.
+If you were asked to keep a record of symptoms that you had while wearing the device, your provider can compare the Holter monitor's data with your notes.
+This can help your provider make an accurate diagnosis.

-After your doctor has looked at the results of the Holter monitor recorder, he or she will talk to you about your results.
-The information from the Holter monitor can tell your doctor if you have a heart condition and if heart medicines you currently take are or aren't working.
+Your care provider will review the Holter monitor test results and discuss them with you.
+Information from Holter monitor testing can tell your provider if you have a heart condition and if any heart medicines you currently take are or aren't working.

-If you didn't have any irregular heart rhythms while you wore the monitor, your doctor may not be able to diagnose your condition.
-Your doctor may recommend a wireless Holter monitor or an event recorder, both of which can be worn longer than a standard Holter monitor.
+If you didn't have any irregular heart rhythms while you wore the monitor, your provider may recommend a wireless Holter monitor or an event recorder, both of which can be worn longer than a standard Holter monitor.
 Event recorders are similar to Holter monitors and generally require you to push a button when you feel symptoms.
 There are several different types of event recorders.